HomeCommunicationtruecaller

 Truecaller for Android: The Features We Actually Use

 If your Android phone rings ten times a day with numbers you do not recognize, Truecaller is probably the first app a friend will tell you to install.
-We have used it on several handsets over the years, and the short version is this: it is genuinely good at putting a name to a strange number and at silencing the worst of the spam, but it asks for a lot in return.
+We have used it on several handsets over the years, and the short version is this: it is genuinely good at putting a name to a strange number and at quieting the worst of the spam, but it asks for a lot in return.
 Here is how it works in daily use, what we keep switched on, and the trade-offs worth knowing before you sign up.

 Setting it up on Android without oversharing

 Installation is the easy part.
 Grab Truecaller from the Play Store, open it, and sign in with your phone number or a Google account.
 The app sends a verification code by SMS, then walks you through a short permission flow.
 This is the moment to slow down.
 Truecaller will ask to read your call log and contacts, and it will offer to become your default calling and SMS app.
+None of those requests are unusual for an app of this kind, but each one hands over a little more of how you use your phone, so it pays to read the screens instead of tapping through them.

 In our testing you do not need to hand over everything to get the core benefit.
 If you only want caller identification and spam blocking, you can decline the SMS role and still see who is calling.
 Granting the phone and contacts access does make the live caller ID smoother, since the name pops up over the dialer the instant a call arrives.
-We suggest setting Truecaller as the default phone app only if you are comfortable routing all calls through it, and skipping that step otherwise.
-Either way, take thirty seconds in the app settings afterward to review what you turned on.
+Skip the contacts permission and Truecaller still names numbers from its own database, but it will not match against the people already saved in your phone, so a few calls that it could have labelled will come through as plain numbers.

 Caller ID and spam blocking, the part that earns its keep

 Spam blocking is the other half.
 You can let the app auto-block numbers that the community has flagged as telemarketers or scams, and you can set the aggressiveness yourself.
 We run it on a middle setting so that obvious spam is silenced while genuine but unknown numbers, like a clinic calling back, still get through.
+Crank it to the most aggressive level and it will also block numbers that are not in your contacts and have no name attached, which cuts the noise hard but risks missing a real call from a number you have never saved.
 The block list is editable, so if it ever catches someone you wanted to hear from, you can whitelist them in a tap.
-For anyone drowning in nuisance calls, this combination is the reason to install the app.

 Features beyond the basics worth a look